antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 }
 ```

 This might have been an API that we supported prior to C# 8.0.
 However, the meaning of `string` now means non-nullable `string`!
 We may wish to actually still allow `null` values, but always give back some `string` value with the `get`.
-Here's where `AllowNull` can come in and let me fancy:
+Here's where `AllowNull` can come in and let you get fancy:

 ```
 public class MyClass